-Transportation

-The cost of transportation is included in the rate paid to providers of ADHC services.
+- Transportation between the recipient's place of residence and the ADHC in accordance with licensing standards. - The cost of transportation is included in the rate paid to providers of ADHC services.
 The recipient and his/her family may choose to transport the recipient to the ADHC center.
-Transportation provided by the recipient's family is not a reimbursable service.
+Transportation provided by the recipient's family is not a reimbursable service;